Marc-Hanson/challenge-two/README.md

 - The website was constantly tested during development using Chrome development tools.
 - Javascipt was ran after every new function to ensure it was behaving as intended.
 - Website tested in Chrome, Firefox and Microsoft Edge.
-- Website was tested across a range of devices including laptops, tablets and mobiles.

 ### Testing During Development

 - A random number variable was created for the player and opponent and tested with 'console.log()'.
 - The images were then updated using this result and tested on a 'python3 http.server'.
-- The final game was pushed to github and tested on multiple devices, all file paths began with a / which resulted in links between Javascript and CSS pages as well as images to display not working correctly.
+- The final game was pushed to github and tested on multiple devices, all sounds file paths began with a / which resulted in no sounds being played when the games buttons were clicked.
 This was later fixed.

 ### Validator Testing